-Sixty percent of all Division I programs have a player or recruit featured in NHL Central Scouting’s Final Rankings for the 2019 NHL Draft, released Monday.
+Thirty-four schools – more than half of the 60 in Division I – have a player or recruit ranked in NHL Central Scouting’s midterm rankings for the 2020 NHL Draft, released Monday.

-A few more notes on the 115 players/recruits featured:
+A few more notes on the 112 NCAA players/recruits on the list:

-- Six are not currently committed to a school but play in an NCAA-eligible junior league
+- Eleven players are not currently committed to a school but are playing in an NCAA-eligible junior league in North America.